PART 1 – GENERAL TERMS

 A person can trial one Class in each Course offered for their grade without obligation.
 Trials are not open to students who have previously enrolled in that Course for that Grade.
 Once the person has attended one Class they must enrol in the Course if they wish to continue attendance.

-- The Student returns any materials and resources provided to them and ceases to access our learning systems.
+- The Student must return all materials and resources provided to them and cease to access our learning systems.

-We will refund the most recent term’s worth of fees for the relevant student where that student’s marks do not improve by at least 10% over a period of at least 9 months.
+We will refund the most recent term’s worth of fees for the relevant student where that student’s marks for the enrolled subject do not improve by at least 20% over a period of at least 9 months.
 The refund is only available where the student:

 - attends and actively participates in all scheduled classes.